ETS-Android2/Research-projects-2020/04_GoogleColab/README.md

 ```
  #### Q3: At this step, verify the dimensions of the train set, test set, and corresponding class labels by printing them.
 Take a screenshot of the result and add it in your response.
 How the converted class labels of list of binary variables makes sense to you?

  As we have prepared our dataset for training, next step is to create the model.
-Our model is pretty simple.
+We use a simple model so that it does not take too much time in training and the time required to follow this tutorial remains reasonable.
 It contains only three layers, one input and one hidden and one output layers.
 We pass the number of neurons in each layer to the _Dense()_ call.
 The Rectified Linear Unit (ReLU) activation function is used for the first two layers because it is easier to compute and gives better performance.
 To get the output as class labels, we define _softmax_ activation function for the final layer.
 Overfitting is a undesirable situation in model training where the network overfits the training dataset and so it gives worse performance for the unknown test dataset.
 To help avoiding the overfitting problem, we add a dropout layer after activation.
 Finally, we define the loss function, optimizer and performance metrics of the model and compile it.
 These parameters guide the training process and helps the model to be better and better as the training proceeds.

  ```python
 #define some parameters for the model